 1 cup lemon juice (organic, if possible)

-First, steep some violet leaf tea as instructed in this article.
-After straining the leaves out, pour into a 2 quart pitcher and mix in 1 cup of raw, local honey.
+First, measure out violet leaves and flowers and steep in 1-quart of boiled water for 10-15 minutes.
+When time is up, strain the mixture and compost the leaves.
+Pour the violet-infused water into a 2-quart pitcher and mix in 1 cup of raw, local honey.
 Raw honey contains antioxidants, vitamins and minerals, and it has anti-inflammatory properties so using it to sweeten your lemonade will add many more health benefits to the finished drink.
 Whenever possible, purchase honey from a local beekeeper who limits the use of chemicals in the hives.